-The junk yard I visited was indeed very large.
-For two hours I moved from one spot to another without lingering at any one place too long.
+The junkyard was indeed very large.
+For two hours, I moved from one spot to another without lingering at any one place too long.
 Part of the reason for the haste was the threat of rain, indeed it occasionally sprinkled.
 Among the very large number of vehicles, and a large number of photographs I took, I have picked several because they captured my eye and imagination.
 The GM car with its stacked headlights (probably a Pontiac) was the summary of that era styling.
-There was a white Thunderbird with highly designed lines and a Gremlin was perched on top of a container commensurate with its name.
-Below that was a blue VW bug which has changed very little over the years.
+There was a white Thunderbird with highly designed lines, and a Gremlin was perched on top of a container commensurate with its name.
+Below that was a blue VW bug, which has changed very little over the years.
 Some car bodies were totally rusted, even the grass around them looked rusty.

-Afterwards, we thanked the proprietor of the junk yard who allowed me to take one photograph of him given that I was not from the FBI or the CIA.
+Afterward, we thanked Roland, the proprietor of the junkyard who allowed me to take one photograph of him given that I was not from the FBI or the CIA.
 I assured him that I was neither.
 He grinned, I photographed, we left.